 A condition is undiagnosed if symptoms persist without a known cause despite tests or treatment.
-Insurance does not cover undiagnosed conditions.
-You must provide full, accurate information when applying or if health changes occur, or claims may be rejected.
-Notify the insurer and your doctor of new conditions, changes to existing ones, medication changes, or if placed on a waiting list affecting travel.
-Eligibility and exclusions apply; see policy documents for details.
+Insurance does not cover undiagnosed conditions, and failure to provide accurate health information may invalidate coverage and claims.
+You must inform the insurer of any new symptoms, health changes, or medical investigations, and consult your GP for guidance.
+Disclosure of new conditions, medication changes, or waiting lists affecting travel is required.
+Eligibility and exclusions apply per policy documents.

 A condition is considered undiagnosed if there is an ongoing symptom with an unknown cause where you are receiving tests, treatment or ongoing investigations.